loganwrightx/PH336RocketDynamics/README.md

 The analysis of a rocket trajectory requires a precise description of the forces acting on the body.
 The exhaustive list for the purpose of this project is shown below:

-- Air resistance, acts opposite to te direction of velocity and is proportional to the square of the vehicle speed
+- Air resistance, acts opposite to the direction of velocity and is proportional to the square of the vehicle speed.
+The quadratic air drag model will be used:

+$$  F_{drag} = \frac{1}{2} \rho v^2 C A $$

 - Gravity, always points toward earth's center which is the local negative y coordinate

-- Thrust force, point in the same direction as velocity but it's magnitude is time and motor dependent
+- Thrust force, point in the same direction as velocity but its magnitude is time and motor dependent.
+Thrust curve data will either be derived from experimentation or obtained from publicly available data.

-- When thrust is non-zero, mass is reduced in time from the vehicle also contributing to a change in momentum
+- When thrust is non-zero, mass is reduced in time from the vehicle also contributing to a change in momentum.
+For simplicity, linear mass reduction will be assumed.
+The mass of an expired rocket will be measured to determine the endpoint.

-- And finally, aerodynamic forces on the body from the sides induced by wind are also accounted for, and operate under normally distributed random processes
+- And finally, aerodynamic forces on the body from the sides induced by wind are also accounted for, and operate under normally distributed random processes.
+The quadratic air model will again be used.

 Using Newton's second law, it follows that

 $$ \sum \vec{F} = \vec{T(t)} - \vec{F}_ {\text{Drag}} - \vec{F}_ {g} - \vec{F}_{\text{Aero}} = m(t) \cdot \ddot{\vec{r}} $$

-This is the differential equation that the simulator aims to solve.
+This is the differential equation the simulator aims to solve.

 # Motor Model